 - No drinking on the job for employees

-Remember, it's always possible for late night establishment to have a safe, controlled, and observed establishment.
+Remember, it’s always possible for late-night establishments to have a safe, controlled, and observed establishment.
 It just takes knowledge, diligence, and manners.
-Universal respect can mean that addressing patron's unwanted behaviors and actions are easier in the long run.
+Universal respect can mean addressing a patron’s unwanted behaviors and actions is easier in the long run.
 There is no price to pay when safety is involved.